 You may use your financial aid (if any aid remains after tuition and fees have been deducted) to charge books at the Campus Bookstore.

 22. When will I get my refund?

 Excess financial aid is disbursed based on confirmed attendance as your classes begin throughout the semester.
 If you have late starting classes the excess aid will be distributed after attendance has been verified for those classes past the census date.
-For specific information please contact our office. list of payment dates
+For specific information please contact our office or view the list of payment dates.

 23. What happens if I take less than 12 credit hours?